topo-gps/ios-manual/en/routes/routes_synchronize_icloud.rst

 If you would like to synchronize routes and waypoints on a mobile network (be aware this can lead to increased data traffic and battery usage) you have to enable the Topo GPS setting: Synchronize with iCloud - Use mobile network.
 Also the iOS settings iCloud > Use mobile data should be enabled.

 The routes and waypoints that are synchronized with iCloud, are only accessible from within the Topo GPS app with your iCloud account.
+People using other iCloud accounts and the developers of Topo GPS cannot see your routes and waypoints.
 You will not find your routes in iCloud Drive.
-Also other users cannot access your synchronized routes and waypoints.

 Disabling iCloud synchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~